 Origin: United States

-SAYMYNAME hails from the greater Los Angeles area.
-He grew up in a musical family influenced by many genres of music including hip-hop as his father DJ’d for a hobby.
-He went on to graduate from Chapman University with a degree in PR and Advertising.
+SAYMYNAME hails from the greater Los Angeles area, also better known as Dayvid.
+He grew up in a musical family influenced by many genres of music including hiphop as his father DJ’d for a hobby.
+Dayvid went on to graduate from Chapman University with a degree in PR and Advertising.

 SAYMYNAME boasts the ever so coveted Insomniac Event’s DISCOVERY PROJECT 2013.
-In order to chase his dreams, he began working over 35 hours a week at Guitar Center after graduation.
+In order to chase his dreams he began working over 35 hours a week at Guitar Center after graduation.
 Any spare time he found, was dedicated into the studio.
-As a result of years of hard work, he was signed by Paradigm Talent Agency (AM Only).. the premiere booking agency in the industry.
+As a result of years of hardwork, he was signed by AM ONLY.. the premiere booking agency in the industry.